What We Believe

 5. Church Ordinances:

-• We believe that the Lord Jesus Christ has committed two ordinances to the local church; baptism and the Lord’s Supper.
+• We believe the Lord Jesus Christ has committed two ordinances to the local church: Baptism and the Lord’s Supper.

-• We believe that the Lord’s Supper was instituted by Christ for commemoration of His death and should be celebrated on a periodic basis of at least once a month.
+• We believe the Lord’s Supper was instituted by Christ for commemoration of His death and should be celebrated several times a year until the Lord returns.

 6. Marriage:

 • We believe in marriage as it is defined by God in scripture (Mark 10:6-9).
-Therefore Truth Ministries will not perform any marriage ceremonies for atheists, unequally yoked couples (2nd Cor 6:14), or two people of the same sex (Romans 1:26-27).
+Therefore, The Church of Truth will not perform any marriage ceremonies for unequally yoked couples (2nd Cor 6:14), or for two people of the same sex (Romans 1:26-27), or for atheists who want to omit God from the ceremony.

 7. End Times